Callum Newman

 Callum Joseph Newman (born 31 August 2002) is an English professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is the current third leader of the United Empire, and a former two-time IWGP Tag Team Champion.
+He is signed to New Japan Pro-Wrestling (NJPW), (Note: When wrestling in Japan, his ring name is written in katakana as カラム・ニューマン (Karamu Nyūman).) where he is the leader of the NJPW branch United Empire and overall leader of the stable.
+He also makes sporadic appearances for partner promotion All Elite Wrestling (AEW) and on the British independent circuit.